 • Receive appropriate training, stay up to date on program changes, and take part in the support group of teachers in the program.

-• Conduct a local symposium near the end of each school year.
+• Conduct a local symposium near the end of each school year (during the fourth quarter).

 • Require that all research students attend the full local symposium.

 • Require that all Seniors present their research findings as speakers at the local symposium.